 - Examining the therapeutic relationship between patients and practitioners

-The goal of this program is to ensure graduates have the career readiness to assist with, promote and advocate for patient accessibility within integrated health services.
-Students will explore concepts of cultural diversity, advocacy, ethics, human development and the connection between mental and physical health.
-To confidently enter into the field after completing the program, students will also learn about the research and best practices of mental health and wellness in its correlation to human resiliency, recovery and functioning within an integrated health-focused environment.
-This degree does not lead to licensure
+The goal of this program is to teach graduates to have career readiness to assist with, promote and advocate for patient accessibility within integrated health services.
+You can explore concepts of cultural diversity, advocacy, ethics, human development and the connection between mental and physical health.
+You will also be taught about the research and best practices of mental health and wellness in its correlation to human resiliency, recovery and functioning within an integrated health-focused environment.
+This degree does not lead to licensure.

-Graduates can pursue an advanced career path as a community health worker, community health outreach worker, community health program coordinator, community health promoter and community nutrition educator.
-Graduates may also choose to become a field expert, scholar and leader by moving into a doctorate program.
+Graduates can pursue a career path as a community health worker, community health outreach worker, community health program coordinator, community health promoter and community nutrition educator.
+Graduates may also have the ability to become a field expert, scholar and leader by completing a doctorate program.